Get fit starting today

 Give yourself some fitness options.

-If I only plan to bike or hike and it rains or snows, yes, it snowed last week, then I’m SOL.
-Instead, I check 24 Hour Fitness’s class schedule and can always hit an early evening class instead.
-Love me some Body Pump.
+If I only plan to bike or hike and it rains or snows, yes, it snowed this week, I get outside anyway!

 Got an exercise bike?
 Here’s a tip to keep it from becoming a coat rack.